 Why Use FPGA Prototyping and What is Our FPGA Design Process?

 With the availability of many accurate and high-speed sensors (high-speed cameras, video processing) and high-speed connectivity (IoT, security, cloud applications) applied in the medical industry, there is a huge need for Field Application Gate Arrays (FPGAs).
 Microcontrollers may not be a good fit for every application mentioned above.
-Here are a few reasons to use FPGA design firm:
+Here are a few reasons to use a Field-programmable gate array design firm:

 Having configurable logic blocks means you’re never stuck with your hardware.
 Users can never run out of timers or UARTs as long as they have logic elements available to create another one.
 Being able to reconfigure down the road can also extend the life cycle of a product as technology and requirements change.

 A microcontroller executes instructions one at a time, sequentially.
-An FPGA structure is inherently parallel because of its hardware nature.
+A field-programmable gate array structure is inherently parallel because of its hardware nature.
 This allows things to occur simultaneously which is useful for operations like the FFT or graphics processing which can be expensive on a sequential processor.
-FPGAs also have more high-speed I/O options than a typical microcontroller like LVDS and transceivers capable of 10+ Gbps for protocols like HDMI.
+FPGAs also have more high-speed Input/Ooutput options than a typical microcontroller like LVDS and transceivers capable of 10+ Gbps for protocols like HDMI.

 What Makes DeviceLab Stand Out for FPGA Services?

-We are a one-stop company focused on embedded system development for the medical device industry.
+We are a one-stop company focused on embedded system & software development for the medical device industry.
 We offer a complete solution, from an idea to a final product.

-We have experience in Product Development, Embedded Hardware Development, Embedded Software Development, New Product Introduction (NPI), FPGA Consulting, and Fast FPGA Prototyping.
+We have experience in Product Development, Design, Embedded Computer Hardware Development, Embedded Software Development, New Product Introduction (NPI), Field-Programmable Gate Array Consulting, and Fast FPGA Prototyping.

-We offer System architecture, HW Development-Board Design/Schematic, PCB layout, FPGA, System SW Development, DSP, medical, Computer vision ( cameras, optics), High-power laser, and IoT Product development.
-Contact us today for FPGA consulting!
+We offer System architecture, HW Development-Board Design/Schematic, PCB layout, FPGA, System Software Development, DSP, medical, Computer vision ( cameras, optics), High-power laser, and IoT Product development.
+Contact us today for Field-programmable gate array technology consulting!